TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Dragging from layres gui will duplicate
+	- This will also play nicely with prefabization
+	- A layer will have an option to prefabize
+		- It then changes all layer objects into an instance of a prefab
+		- And creates a new prefab in special resources
+		- But that instance can too be duplicated right away by dragging it
+		- "Prefabize visible" which only takes the visible ones

+- I'm thinking a weapon should be a special resource, not a sprite

 - Okay, how do we squash all the:
 	- Non-file resources
 	- Official resources